damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 review apps and container schedulers to everyone.
 GitLab 8.15, we take away all the hard work, without hiding anything.

+And the hard work shouldn't even include setting up GitLab.
+[See below]() for the full video, in which we install GitLab and ship a full app, from idea to production, in under Y minutes.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is ***MVP_USER*** ***CONTRIBUTION_OF_MVP_USER***.
 Thanks ***MVP_USER_FIRST_NAME***!

 <!--more-->

+## Installing GitLab to deploying to Production in Y minutes

+< FULL VIDEO>

 ## Auto Deploy